Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 This is where upgrades become less of a choice and more of a necessity for protecting your engine.
 An overwhelmed PCV system can lead to oil being forced into your intake, coating your intercooler, and lowering your fuel's octane rating.
 This can cause detonation, reduce performance, and lead to long-term carbon buildup, especially on direct-injection engines.
 By installing a high-performance Air/Oil Separator or a catch can, you provide a robust solution that keeps pace with your modifications and ensures your engine runs cleanly and reliably, whether you're on the track or a backcountry trail.

-Why Modified Engines Need an Air/Oil Separator
+Why an Air/Oil Separator

 When you modify your Subaru for more power, you need a crankcase ventilation solution that can keep up.
 An Air/Oil Separator (AOS) is the gold standard for any tuned or built engine.
 It’s a closed-loop system that intercepts the oily vapor from the crankcase, separates the oil out, and automatically drains it right back into the engine.
 This means there’s no maintenance and no can to empty.
 More importantly, it ensures only clean air is recirculated into your intake, preventing oil from contaminating your fuel mixture and causing harmful carbon buildup on your valves.
 For modified Subarus, especially direct-injection models, an AOS is a critical upgrade for engine longevity and consistent performance.